2024 Celebrity Judge

 Montgomery County Poet Laureate Competition

 Poet Laureate Adjudication

-Three recognized poets, two from the Delaware Valley, and a third “celebrity judge”, are called upon to adjudicate and assign numeric values to the top 25 manuscripts.
-These values are calculated to determine the winner in a fair and objective way.
-The winning poet receives a $500 cash award and a year of opportunities to enhance their public profile as featured poets in local events throughout the area in addition to their community outreach project.
+A “celebrity judge” is called upon to adjudicate manuscripts for both the Youth and Adult Poet Laureate Competitions.
+Manuscripts are assigned numeric values to maintain anonymity to determine the winner in a fair and objective way.
+The winning poet receives a cash award and a year of opportunities to enhance their public profile as featured poets in events throughout the area in addition to their community outreach project.